 Registration is required

+Meet 3 of the most distinguished sustainability pioneers in Denmark and hear them share perspectives on the role, challenges and future potentials.
 How do you act proactively in the green transition without being accused for green-washing?
 Is the media even interested in communicating these complex issues?
-And how do you secure realism in setting and reporting sustainability targets?
-Based on Danske Banks recent experience with launching their ambitious climate plan, the panel will debate these difficult dilemmas, that most companies currently have to deal with.
+How do you secure realism in setting and reporting sustainability targets?
+And what is it like to have this role?
+With point of departure in Danske Banks recent experience with launching their ambitious climate plan, the panelists will share personal perspectives and debate these difficult dilemmas, that most companies currently have to deal with.

 Kristin Parello-Plesner, SVP and Head of Group Sustainability, Danske Bank